The best Black Friday sales to shop from toys to tech gadgets and more

 - If you have laundry, you need a washing machine.
 This stackable front-load model is on sale for 26% off.

-- These Sennheiser MOMENTUM On-Ear Headphones provide immersive, crisp and noise-cancelling audio, now at 50% off.
+- These Sennheiser Momentum On-Ear Headphones provide immersive, crisp and noise-canceling audio, now at 50% off.

-- Gamers on the go can enjoy this ASUS ROG Zephyrus Gaming Laptop that features an AMD Ryzen 7 processor at 35% off.
+- Gamers on the go can enjoy this Asus ROG Zephyrus Gaming Laptop that features an AMD Ryzen 7 processor at 36% off.

 Samsung smart refrigerator and other Black Friday deals on Home Depot